-What do family and friends think of your career?
+What do my husband, family and friends think of my writing?

 This is a question I get frequently in interviews, probably because I write erotic romance.
 Since I believe in being completely honest (or joking around if I can’t be) I’ll give you the surprising truth.